webhasan/gravity-form-gtm-datalayer/README.md

-# GTM DataLayer for Gravity Form Tracking with All Inputs Values
+# Gravity form Tracking with Google Tag Manager
 ## For Ajax / Non-Ajax Both Types of Gravity Form

 ### How to use